 To treat or not to treat?

-- There is no medical necessity to treat and patients should be given the information to make an informed decision based on:
+- Patients should be given the information to make an informed decision based on:

 - Even after successful treatment of the fungal infection, the nail may not look completely normal.